JurgenVanGorp/Step2-Upgrading-Python-on-a-Raspberry-Pi/README.md

 pip3 --version
 ```

-All three commands should refer to the new versions you have installed.
-If that is the case ... then congrats: you have upgraded to the newest Python version.
+All three commands should refer to the new version you have installed.
+If that is the case ... then congrats: you are ready for the next step.

 And just to be on the safe side ...